mookiedog/ptwd/README.md

 Plug your [Raspberry Pi Pico Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) into a USB port on your Windows machine.

-Using your terminal app, open a Windows powershell or cmd prompt, then type:
+Using your terminal app, open a Windows powershell or cmd prompt in administrator mode.
+Do NOT use a linux terminal window!
+Type the following:

 ```text
 winget install --interactive --exact dorssel.usbipd-win